lino-zurmuehl/Master_Thesis_Dogwhistle/README.md

-# Dog Whistle Detection with Confidence Learning
+# Dog Whistle Detection with Confidence Learning (Ongoing)

 This project enhances the detection of dog whistles—coded language with covert meanings—by cleaning mislabeled data and training a classifier using **BERT embeddings** and **Confident Learning**.